Updated for 2020!

 - The saute pan and large saucepan have helper handles for easy carrying.
 (The 12-inch skillet also has helper handle if you ever wish to augment your set.)

-- Includes an 11-inch skillet, which is larger than the largest skillet in many other cookware sets.
+- Includes an 11-inch skillet and a 9.5-inch skillet, larger than the skillets in most other cookware sets.

 If you need the basics, this set has pretty much everything (except a roasting pan and a sheet pan).
-The 8-quart stockpot is large enough for stock-making, yet small enough to use as a Dutch oven.
-This set pretty much covers all the bases, is excellent quality, and is some of the best-performing cookware on the market.
+It pretty much covers all the bases, is excellent quality, and is some of the best-performing cookware on the market.
 It's also beautiful to look at.

-For these reasons, I highly recommend the Demeyere Industry 5 set as the best cookware set for most people.
+For these reasons, we highly recommend the Demeyere Industry 5 set as the best cookware set for most people.